2023 Solar Incentives Guide for Pine Castle, FL - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have heard of.
-An incentive many people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
-This incentive is a tax credit for a certain percentage of your solar system's cost.
+Federal incentives are the kind of incentives that you are most likely to have some knowledge of.
+One of the incentives many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+The ITC is a tax credit for a predetermined percentage of your solar system's cost.

-The ITC applies to solar systems installed after January 1, 2006 on a primary or secondary residence that you own in the United States.
-The credit initially covered 30% of the total cost — for panels, equipment, labor and accessories — although that amount may range from 26-30%, depending on when your solar system was installed.
+The ITC can be applied to solar panels installed after January 1, 2006, on a primary or secondary residence in the United States that you own.
+Originally, the tax credit was for 30% of the total cost – for panels, equipment, labor and accessories – although that amount may range from 26-30%, depending on the installation date of your solar system.
 There is no cap on the claim amount.

-Your local Pine Castle solar panel installation expert can offer more information about the ITC and how it might apply to your situation.
+Contacting your local Pine Castle solar panel installer is the best way to learn more about how the ITC applies to your situation.

 State & Local Solar Incentives